Updated Monday, March 31, 2008

 The first line to look at is "%ipAddress=" If freenet cannot determine your IP address by itself, you will need to set it here.
 This can happen if you are using windows internet connection sharing or you're connected to a LAN or other NAT setup.

-Since I am using Windows Internet connection sharing, I went to http://www.dyndns.com/services/dns/dyndns/ and created a free dynamic dns domain and got the freeware "DynDNS Updater" program from http://www.kanasolution.com/download.php to make sure that dyndns always had the correct IP address automatically mapped to my dyndns domain.
+Since I am behind a NAT, I went to http://www.dyndns.com/services/dns/dyndns/ and created a free dynamic dns domain and got the freeware "DynDNS Updater" program from http://www.kanasolution.com/download.php to make sure that dyndns always had the correct IP address automatically mapped to my dyndns domain.

 If you have a static (unchanging) IP address, then enter it here.
 You can also put a dyndns domain name here: